DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 }]);
 ```

-Use the [fixture.clientScripts](../../test-api/test-code-structure.md#inject-scripts-into-tested-pages) and [test.clientScripts](../../test-api/test-code-structure.md#inject-scripts-into-tested-pages) methods in test code to inject scripts within a specific fixture or test.
-These methods also allow you to add scripts to individual pages.
+Use the [fixture.clientScripts](../../test-api/test-code-structure.md#inject-scripts-into-tested-pages) and [test.clientScripts](../../test-api/test-code-structure.md#inject-scripts-into-tested-pages) methods in test code to inject scripts for an individual fixture or test.

 See [Inject Scripts into Tested Pages](common-concepts/inject-scripts-into-tested-pages.md) for more information.